prabhjot93/TutorPerformance-Microsoft-Fabric-Dashboard-/README.md

 Developed an end-to-end solution for ‘Performance Dashboard’ project.Especially, using Microsoft Fabric for data processing and data integration pipeline to ensure continuous flow for the dashboard.

+In project, I created a new Lake House and built Dataflow to read the data from company's Lakehouse.Further designed model with Fabric Data Warehouse like staging tables, dimension and fact tables for star schema model.
+Used Fabric Pipeline (Azure Data Factory) to build ETL to get data loaded to your star schema in Data Warehouse.

+Generated Insights about each tutor performance, including how many responses, average rating.
+Insights about training performance by intakes and programs, including how many responses, average rating.
+NPS score for tutor and training, how many promoters, detractors and NPS percentage.
+Promoter: 1-6, Passive: 7-8, Detractor: 9-10
+Drill through to score and comment for each response.
+Showed NPS and Average Score by intake, by program, by tutor, did comparison intake by intake etc.

 Please check full interactive dashboard by clicking on below link.